MRE-Code-Hub/Image-based-velocimetry-toolbox/README.md

 [handle](http://hdl.handle.net/2268/214198)).

 - Sampling frequency: Based on performed sensitivity analyses, a sampling rate of at least 2,000 (1/s) or better 5,000 (1/s) is recommended, which is in accordance with an earlier study of Zhang and Chanson (2017, [DOI](https://doi.org/10.1016/j.expthermflusci.2017.09.010)).
-- Sampling duration: For statistically steady flows, a minimum sampling duration of 10 s is appropriate, but higher durations are highly desirable in terms of more accurate and reproducible results.
+- Sampling duration: For statistically steady flows, a minimum sampling duration of 10 s is appropriate, but higher durations are desirable in terms of more accurate and reproducible results.

 - Gradient threshold